 Taiwanese Oolongs:

-Taiwanese oolongs are known for their tightly-rolled shape.
+Taiwanese oolongs are known for their tightly rolled shape.
 For this reason, it is crucial to allow them enough room to expand.
-Brewing and drinking a rolled oolong from a vessel that hasn’t allowed it to have adequate space to expand is equivalent to drinking slightly leaf flavored water.
+Brewing and drinking a rolled oolong from a vessel that doesn’t allow it adequate space to expand is equivalent to drinking slightly leaf-flavored water.
 On the other hand, when the leaves have had enough room to expand, we are met with an exceptionally aromatic and flavorful brew.
 Sweet, floral, in some cases milky... these flavors seeping out and mingling is what we all look forward to.
-Both Zhisha Yixing Teapots and porcelain teaware work well with Taiwanese oolongs.
+ZiSha Yixing Teapots with low porosity and porcelain teaware work well with Taiwanese oolongs.

 Yancha, or Rock Tea:

 Yancha is known for its long and twirly tea leaves.
-These teas hailing from the Wuyi Mountains are roasted and semi-oxidized, meaning they can take on heat.
+These teas, hailing from the Wuyi Mountains, are roasted and semi-oxidized, making them heat-resistant.
 For this reason, thick-walled teapots are an excellent option.
 When it comes to roasted oolongs, the porous qualities of unglazed teaware help mute some of the fire-y notes, while rounding and bringing out the hidden flavors of those multiple layers.

 Black Tea:

 Chinese black teas, known as red teas, are loved for their decadent flavors — chocolate, malt, brown sugar, tobacco, pumpkin, and sweet potato.
 We don’t want these to get lost during the infusion.
-These teas also require a higher brewing temperature and do not loose up to a stronger brew.
+These teas also require a higher brewing temperature and do not lose out on a stronger brew.
 For this reason, thick-walled heat-retaining teapots and gaiwan are just right.

 Hei Cha & Ripe Pu-erh: